-The fixed head elements with electronics are used for implementing the control and processing functions with occasional possible use of the Static Buffers.
+The fixed head elements with electronics are used for implementing the control functions.
 Other electronics include read and write amplifiers along with the multiplexed switching networks.
-Also included is the servo electronics which is multiplexed between the 60 head positioning arms and the four I/O control registers on an "as available" basis.
+Also included is the servo electronics which is multiplexed between the six head positioning arms and the I/O control register on an "as available" basis.

-The servo amplifiers respond to a difference signal developed by detecting the phase of different tracks recorded 90 degrees relative to one another.
-Coarse positioning of the arm servo is controlled by determining the tracks traversed.
+The servo amplifiers respond to a difference signal developed by detecting the phase of different tracks recorded at 90-degree relative phase intervals.
+Coarse positioning of the arm servo is controlled by determining (counting) the tracks traversed.
 Fine positioning is controlled by adjacent track nulling.
-Track identification, which is recorded in each sector, verifies location (eight bits).
+Track identification, which is recorded in each sector verifies location (8 bits).

-The electronics includes counters, compare logic, etc., to a point short of performing arithmetic operations.
 Internally, the electronics acts completely in synchronism with the clock.
 NRZ recording is used throughout.
 These characteristics allow simultaneous transfer of all data lines (internal and external) in synchronism with one clock.
-Internal control and processing takes place, however, serially by byte, or bit, as may be required.
+Internal control and operation takes place, however, serially by byte.

-All circuitry consists of replaceable microminiaturized circuit board assemblies to withstand military environments with excellent MTBF and MTTR.
-Each assembly contains less than 50 integrated circuits.
+All circuitry consists of advanced state-of-the-art replaceable microminiaturized circuit board assemblies to withstand military environments with excellent MTBF and MTTR.
+Each board assembly contains less than 50 integrated circuits.